 Inconsistent data on the clinical implications of this pharmacokinetic (PK)/pharmacodynamic (PD) interaction in terms of major cardiovascular events have been reported from both observational and clinical studies.
-As a precaution, concomitant use of omeprazole or esomeprazole should be discouraged (see section 4.4).
+As a precaution, concomitant use of omeprazole or esomeprazole should be discouraged.